johannesugb/johannesugb.github.io/_posts/2021-06-18-setting-up-a-proper-vulkan-projection-matrix.md

 ### Prepare for Perspective Projection

 For the sake of comprehensibility, I would like to propose an intermediate step between the view matrix and the (in our example: perspective) projection matrix.
-With this intermediate step, the projection matrix will be easy to understand and straight-forward to build.
+With this intermediate step, the projection matrix will be easier to explain and straight-forward to build.

 I am proposing to transform our coordinates into the "Vulkan form" here, meaning that we transform everything into the shape of the coordinate systems from _Figure 2_.
 For the sake of an example, let us assume a right-handed view space coordinate system where the y-axis points up in world space, and the camera's view direction is pointing towards the camera's local -z direction.
 Again, you are completely free to define view space in a different way, but this is the way chosen for this example. _Figure 3_ shows the transformation which prepares for Vulkan's clip space and further spaces.